Jean Baptiste de La Rochefoucauld, Duke of Anville

-Jean-Baptiste Louis Frédéric de La Rochefoucauld de Roye, Duke of Anville (17 August 1707 – 16 September 1746), Marquis of Roucy, who was made the Duke of Anville by King Louis XV of France and pursued a military career in the French galley corps.
-He is best known for leading the French fleet on the disastrous Duc d'Anville Expedition to Acadia.
+Jean-Baptiste Louis Frédéric de La Rochefoucauld de Roye, Duke of Anville (17 August 1707 – 16 September 1746) was a French military officer.
+He was made the Duke of Anville by Louis XV and pursued a military career in the French Navy.
+He is best known for leading the French fleet on the disastrous Duc d'Anville expedition to Acadia.

 Early life

 D'Anville was born on 17 August 1707, the son of Marthe Ducasse and Louis de La Rochefoucauld, Marquis de Roye, Lieutenant-General of the Galleys.
 The Roye branch had been founded by Charles de La Rochefoucauld, known as de Roye (d.
 1605), a younger son of François III de La Rochefoucauld, Count of La Rochefoucauld, and Charlotte de Roye, Countess of Roucy.

 Career

 He was an officer in the galley corps (corps des galères) before transferring into the French Navy in 1734, and he was appointed lieutenant general of in January 1745.